beautifulv0id/SDAP/README.md

 - [ ] generate the problem in C++ and use sdpa callable library to solve the problem (without using input file)

 # Problem
-Errors when trying to compile the examples in `/libexample` of the SDPA package.
+Errors when trying to compile the `example1.cpp` in `/libexample` of the SDPA package.